Panasonic LX100 vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX100 does not feature such a mic input.

-Both the LX100 and the RX10 IV are recent models that are part of the current product line-up.
-The RX10 IV replaced the earlier Sony RX10 III, while the LX100 does not have a direct predecessor.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the LX100 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the LX100 was succeeded by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic LX100 better than the Sony RX10 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.